XIN1XIN1XIN/XIN1XIN1XIN/README.md

-working on a new tool (better roblox) will be released soon working on a discord token gen (i dont know when ill finish it) working on a discord token manager (estiamte, will take (1 day-3 months)) working on a key system to lock your python codes with keys 2/6/2022
+working on a new tool (better roblox) will be released soon working on a discord token gen (i dont know when ill finish it) working on a discord token manager (estiamte, will take (1 day-3 months))

 THE COMING SOON STUFF CAN BE DELAYED